TalkTools

 I have a few thoughts on this to help you:

-1. Make sure there is not a structural or physiological problem, for example enlarged tonsils and adenoids.
-If the tongue must be displaced forward for breathing for example it could start these odd habits.
-Look for a tongue tie.
+For example, enlarged tonsils and adenoids.
+If the tongue must be displaced forward for breathing, these odd habits can develop.
+Also screen for a tongue tie.

-2. The sensory-motor systems cannot be separated.
-Though you say there are no feeding issues, I suspect there may be some breakdown in oral-motor development.
+Though you note no feeding issues, there may be a breakdown in oral-motor development.
 Look carefully at developmental norms.
-This will soon be available in the feeding book Lori and I wrote, or you can look into taking Lori’s feeding class if you have not already.
+This will soon be available in the feeding book Lori and I wrote, or you can take Lori’s feeding class if you haven’t already.
 If this child sucks his tongue at rest, there may be similar patterns on the straw.

-3. Use of chewy tubes and sensory motor activities are most useful when you work from the outside of the mouth to the inside of the mouth and the therapy is led by the therapist.
-So I would not recommend handing the chewy tube to the child, but rather follow Lori’s pre-feeding Chewing Hierarchy.
+Use of bite tube and other sensory-motor activities are most useful when you work from the outside of the mouth to the inside, and when you lead the activity.
+I would not recommend handing the bite tube to the child; instead, follow Lori’s Pre-Feeding Chewing Hierarchy.

-4. Finally, for the tongue sucking, I would recommend tasks that work on tongue retraction.
-The TalkTools Straw program and TalkTools Horn program, when executed by the directions on the tools kits would be excellent, as would TalkTools Bubble Kit.
-If you wanted to learn more, we have self-study courses for each of these kits!
+The TalkTools Straw Program and Horn Program, when executed per the tool-kit directions, are excellent, as is the TalkTools Bubble Kit.
+If you want to learn more, we have self-study courses for each of these kits.

 Thanks for your interest in TalkTools!